 Keep in mind that a DUI will stay on your driving record for longer than it affects your insurance.
 In Florida specifically, a DUI conviction will remain on your driving record for 75 years.

 If you can’t afford your rate after a DUI, you should shop around for a new policy and compare quotes from at least three different insurers to see if you can get a better deal.
-In Florida, the cheapest car insurance companies after a DUI are USAA, Geico, and Liberty Mutual.
+In Florida, the cheapest car insurance companies after a DUI are State Farm, Geico, and Farmers.

 To learn more, check out WalletHub’s guide to DUI insurance.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.